Making homemade mayo is so quick and easy, much healthier, and delicious too!

 A note on oil

 I use Avocado Oil from ALDI.
 I’ve made mayo with grape seed oil and didn’t like it.
 I’ve made mayo with EVOO and it was so strong it was hard to eat.
 Avocado oil has the best flavor IMO.
 However, I’ve recently started doing mostly avocado oil and a bit of EVOO because it adds some richness.
-But thats me.
-If you’re just starting I’d go with avocado oil and see what you think.
+If you’re just starting, maybe go with avocado oil and see what you think.

 It’s ok to lower your blender back down into the mayo to get all of the oil mixed in, but don’t go overboard.
 Once the jar is completely converted to mayo, you’re done blending.

 As long as you always have plenty of oil and eggs on hand, you’ll never again run out of mayo.

-That’s kind have become my philosophy over the years: keep the staple ingredients on hand and stocked up, and never run out of stuff.
-Because you just reach a certain point in life where having to run to the store all the time is exasperating.
+That’s kind of become my philosophy over the years: keep staple ingredients on hand and stocked up, and never run out of stuff because you can make what you need from scratch.

 Put a lid on it and store it in the fridge for up to 2 weeks.
 There’s a natural way to preserve it longer by folding in whey, but I’ve never done it.
-Maybe someday I will if I ever decide to gift my family mayo for Christmas which is highly likely and very characteristic of me to gift weird food items.
+If I try it eventually I’ll update the post!

 - 1 T ACV

-- add mustard, vinegar, lemon juice, salt, and any add ins
+add the mustard, lemon juice, salt, and ACV

-- put your blender into the full jar and starting all the way at the bottom, pulse a couple of times to start to see mayo form and float to the top.
+put the immersion blender in the jar all the way to the bottom, and pulse a few times until you see mayonnaise begin to form and float to the top